Skip to Main Content

 • Who will be in charge of my child’s care during the trial?

-Questions about personal issues
+Questions about daily life

 • How could being in this study affect my child's daily life?